realhuman101/AWP/README.md

 A GUI will then appear.

-> These instructions are not yet completed, and will be completed upon completion of the project.
+> These instructions are not yet completed, and will be completed soon.

 ## Datasets